The troubles are over, and the country is safe again. Look at this video to see how kindly tourist buses were treated even during the protest.

 Sagarmatha National Park Permit

 In addition, you need a national park permit to enter the Sagarmatha National Park since the region passes through the national park itself.
-It supports for conservation efforts within National Park area.
+It supports conservation efforts within the National Park area.
 You can not trek through Monjo without this permit.
 It costs NPR 3,000 per person + 13% VAT, totaling NPR 3,390.
 You can obtain this permit from the Nepal Tourism Board in Kathmandu or Monjo.

 Fifth Lake Vs Gokyo Ri Trek